YoussefAlaadin/YoussefAlaadin/README.md

 Computer Science Student and Web Developer
 ------------------------------------------

 I'm a Computer Science student with a strong passion for backend development.
-I’ve worked on several web apps using technologies like React, .Net, ASP.NET, and MongoDB.
+I’ve worked on several web apps using technologies like React, ASP.NET, Spring Boot.
 I’m constantly exploring new tools and best practices to build scalable and real-world applications.

 * 🌍  I'm based in Cairo, EG
 * ✉️  You can contact me at [youssefalaadin86@gmail.com](mailto:youssefalaadin86@gmail.com )